I.B. + M.A. DE LANDE LONG

 Transfer Frame

+The Transfer Frame Data Field is generally used to carry packets.
 Multiple asynchronous sources on board a spacecraft can generate variable-length packets at different rates.
 The packets can then be multiplexed together into a synchronous stream of fixed-length Transfer Frames for transmission.
+A Transfer Frame may carry data from one or more packets.

 The Transfer Frames supported by the Telemetry Encoder Shell and Telemetry Decoder Shell are the Version-1 frames defined for the TM Space Data Link Protocol.
 (The AOS Encoder Shell and AOS Decoder Shell support the Version-2 frames (VCDU) defined for CCSDS Advanced Orbiting Systems in the AOS Space Data Link Protocol.)